Ever wondered why do we have Christmas trees? We reveal the origin of the festive tradition.

-Each year we put up a Christmas tree, and this is because evergreen fir trees have been used to celebrate winter festivals for thousands of years.
-They were first used by pagans, who used branches to decorate their homes during the winter to celebrate the coming of Spring.
+Christmas trees were first used by pagans, who used branches to decorate their homes during the winter to celebrate the coming of spring, meaning evergreen fir trees have been used to celebrate winter festivals for thousands of years.

-The traditional Christmas tree as we know it became popular thanks to a man named Martin Luther.
-According to the story, the 16th century preacher was walking through a forest and saw the stars shining through the branches – and he was so inspired he took a tree home.
+But the traditional Christmas tree as we know it became popular thanks to a man named Martin Luther, a 16th century Protestant reformer.
+According to the story, the preacher was walking through a forest and saw the stars shining through the branches - and he was so inspired he took a tree home to try and recreate the scene.

 Ever since then, the fir tree has been an iconic Christmas symbol and can be found in public places, town centres and homes during the festive period.